kshaffer/cognition/assessments.md

 Following are assessment types and points towards the final grade:

-- **Introductory activities** (video, tweet, and D2L comments): 1-point each, total of 3 points.
+- **Introductory activities** (Slack setup, video, and video comments): 1 assignment credit each, total of 3 credits.
-- **Quizzes:** 2 points each, 8 quizzes, total of 16 points.
-Half or more questions correct will earn 1 point.
-90% or more questions correct will earn 2 points. *Collaboration encouraged (see specific quiz instructions).* No reassessments allowed.
+- **Quizzes:** 1 assignment credit each, 8 quizzes total.
+These will be graded by percentage of answers correct. *Collaboration encouraged (see specific quiz instructions).* No reassessments allowed.
-- **Conceptual videos:** 1 point each, 15 videos required (5 per week during weeks 2–4). *Collaboration not allowed.* Reassessments encouraged within three class days of receiving feedback.
+- **Conceptual videos:** 3 assignment credits each, 8 videos required, worth 24 assignment credits total. *Collaboration not allowed.* Reassessments encouraged for a single video each week.
-- **Video voting:** 1 point each, 3 weeks.
-No reassessments.
-Only comments received by the deadline will count.
+- **Conceptual paragraphs:** 3 assignment credits each, 8 paragraphs required, worth 24 assignment credits total. *Collaboration not allowed.* No reassessments allowed.
-- **Concept map contributions:** 1 point each, 8 contributions required (2 per week). *Collaboration encouraged (see instructions).* No reassessments allowed.
+- **Concept map contributions:** 1 assignment credit each, 8 contributions required (2 per week). *Collaboration encouraged (see instructions).* No reassessments allowed.
-- **Final project:** 5 points (rubric negotiated between student and instructor).
-Students must have earned 35 points by the beginning of Week 5 (Monday, June 29) in order to pursue a final project. *Collaboration permitted if approved by the instructor in the contract for the project.* Since they are due on the last day of class, there is no reassessment opportunity, but the contract should make the grade clear to students when they submit.
+- **Final project:** 8 assignment credits (rubric negotiated between student and instructor).
+Students must have earned 52 points by the beginning of Week 5 (Monday, June 27) in order to pursue a final project. *Collaboration permitted if approved by the instructor in the contract for the project.* Since they are due on the last day of class, there is no reassessment opportunity, but the contract should make the grade clear to students when they submit.
-- **Final reassessments:** Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*
+- **Final reassessments:** Students who do not qualify for the final project may submit up to 8 credits worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*

-These assignments total a possible 50 points.
+These assignments total a possible 75 points.
 Final letter grades will be determined by the percentage of points passed according to the usual 90/80/70/60 scale.

 ## Technical support (from the syllabus)